PEZ/SketchDistributor/README.md

 ## Bugs / Comments / Questions / Suggestions

 Is the plugin misbehaving?
 File an issue.
 Have a suggestion?
 File an issue.
 You can pretty much file an issue for whatever reason.
+Please include the version of the plugin you are using if you think it could be relevant (it most often is).
 There is also:

 * A low-traffic chat room over at [![Join the chat at https://gitter.im/PEZ/SketchDistributor](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/PEZ/SketchDistributor?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 * Twitter: [@PappaPEZ](https://twitter.com/pappapez)

+### Known Issues

+The current version of the plugin will truncate any decimal points of the positions of the distributed objects.
+Say for instance that the leftmost layer in the selection is at X position `100.12` and you distribute horizontally with, say, `10` pixels.
+Then you would expect the following objects to be at `something.12` X positions after distribution, right?
+But they won't.
+They will be at `.0` X positions.
+I hope to be able to fix this issue soon.
+Most people use Sketch for pixel aligned stuff anyway, I think.

 ## Sketch Community Attention